dbaldridge-lab/htcf/bashrc-howto.md

 4. press the down arrow key until your cursor is at the end of the file
 5. Press cmd+v to add the text to the bottom of your file
 6. Press ctrl+x to exit, type y to save.
+7. You can manually source this file by typing ```source ~/.bashrc``` at the prompt or close out of your terminal and log back in to see changes reflected.

 ```
 ##################################################################################